Blueberry mosaic associated virus: Tropism

 The virus is transmissible via grafting, meaning that when an infected plant is joined with a noninfected plant to promote continued growth of the plant, the infected plant spreads the virus to the once noninfected plant.
 Asymptomatic plants can serve as reservoirs for the pathogen that can in turn spread the disease to highly susceptible plants.
 The virus can further spread to new growing areas accidentally by plant nurseries since blueberries are reproduced asexually and asymptomatic blueberry plants may be used.
-Ophiovirdae are also transmitted through the soil via fungi.
+Aspiviridae are also transmitted through the soil via fungi.
 This would allow B1MaV to survive in the spores of an infected root fungi leading to further spread.
 Since the viral genome is three segmented negative RNA strands, there is the possibility for re-assortment of genetic segments between B1MaV and other segmented viruses infecting the same plant, leading to possible further transmission of the virus by other means.